-RULES FOR THE WIN AN ERG in the GO THE DISTANCE RACE
+RULES TO WIN an ERG in the GO THE DISTANCE RACE

 Each rower who competes in the 4 minute GO THE DISTANCE race will be given a ballot to win a new CONCEPT 2 Model D Ergometer with a PM5 monitor.
 The erg will be one of the new ergs (black) used at the Canadian Indoor Rowing Championships.

-Every rower who races in this event CIRC on February 5, 2017 will have a ballot entered at the end of their race.
-The erg will be awarded by random draw at the end of the race.
+Every rower who races in this event CIRC on February 9, 2020 will have a ballot automatically entered at the end of their race.
+The erg will be awarded by random draw at the end of the race and is not based on the distance rowed.

 The prize will be awarded based on a draw from all eligible ballots.
 The draw will take place immediately following the completion of all flights of the Go the Distance race category.
 The time for the draw will be approximately 4:30 p.m.
-Transportation of the ergometer from the Hershey Centre, in Mississauga will be the responsibility of the winning competitor.
+Transportation of the ergometer from the Paramount Fine Foods Centre (the race venue), in Mississauga will be the responsibility of the winning competitor.

 Eligible ballots must be complete, include a name and address and include a valid stamp from a CIRC lane score with the erg score as proof of racing.
 Rank or placement in the race is not relevant.
 All racers will receive just one ballot, Ballots are pre-printed and will be stamped by lane official.
 Racers do not have to fill it in.